MerginMaps/docs/src/misc/write-docs/index.md

 You can skip this step, in case you are member of the Mergin Maps docs team and you have write permissions to the repository.
 :::

-To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentation, follow the steps as described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentation, follow the steps as described in <GitHubRepo id="git-guides/install-git" desc="GitHub docs" /> [](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 You will end up with the fork of <GitHubRepo id="MerginMaps/docs" /> in your namespace.